djanderson/riscv-5stage-simulator/README.md

 Currently, integration tests are loaded via a disassembly loader that parses a given disassembly file and populates the instruction memory.
-The loader adds a special `HALT` instruction at the end, and the simulator return the address of the first `HALT` instruction that it hits.
+The loader adds a special `HALT` instruction at the end, and the simulator returns the address of the first `HALT` instruction that it hits.
 Integration tests pass or fail based on this address.
 The following integration tests are passing for both IA and CA
 simulators: